nickpgill/emscdc/reports.md

  * 23.09.2013 <a href = "IndividualReports/pacomreportabuja.pdf">Report </a> and <a href = "IndividualReports/pacomreportabuja.pdf">speech</a> by Andreas Griewank from the 8th Pan African Congress of Mathematicians, Abuja, Nigeria.
  * 21.07.2013 <a href = "springer_initiative.pdf">Text</a> for EMS newsletter encouraging authors publishing with Springer to donate their royalties to EMS-CDC.
  * 20.04.2013 <a href = "IndividualReports/report_executive_2013.php">Report</a> by Michel Waldschmidt for the Executive Committee of EMS.
- * 20.04.2013 <a href = "Norway for mathematics in DC.pdf">Report</a> presented by Giulia Di Nunno to the CDC AGM on Norwegian involvement in mathematics in developing countries.</a>
+ * 20.04.2013 <a href = "Norway for mathematics in DC.pdf">Report</a> presented by Giulia Di Nunno to the CDC AGM on Norwegian involvement in mathematics in developing countries.
  * 20.04.2013 Individual reports for CDC AGM, Linkoping, Sweden:
    * <a href ="IndividualReports/miw2013.php">Michel Waldschmidt</a>.
    * <a href = "IndividualReports/DiNunno2013.php">Giulia di Nunno</a>.